LiamJCates/Programming-Notes/C++/Syntax.md

 We use quotes in this case and not angle brackets in including a self-programmed header. <> brackets are typically used when including standard headers.

+The preprocessor also provides you with a lot of other directives besides #include.
+One of the more useful ones is the #define directive.
+Here’s a sample #define line:

+ #define MYSPECIALNUMBER 42

+After the preprocessor sees this line, every time it encounters the word MYSPECIALNUMBER, it replaces it with the word 42 (that is, whatever sequence of letters, numbers, and other characters follow the definition).
+But #define also lets you create what are called macros:

+#define oldmax(x, y) ((x)>(y)?(x):(y))
+After the preprocessor learns this line, every time it sees the word oldmax followed by two things in parentheses separated by a comma, it replaces it with the form ((x)>(y)?(x):(y)), substituting the thing before the comma for x and the thing after the comma for y.

+At times, you may want to compile one version of your application for one situation and compile another for a different situation.
+For example, you may want to have a debug version of your application that has in it some extra goodies that spit out special information for you that you can use during the development of your application.
+Then, after your application is ready to ship to the masses so that millions of people can use it, you no longer want that extra debug information.
+To accomplish this, you can use a conditional compilation.
+Take a look at these lines:
+#ifdef DEBUG
+cout << "The value of j is " << j << endl;
+#else
+cout << j << endl;
+#endif
+The lines that begin with # are preprocessor directives.
+The preprocessor has its own version of if statements.
+In your code, you can have a line like the following, with nothing after it:
+#define DEBUG
+This simply defines a symbol.
+It works just like the symbols we described earlier, except that it’s not set to be replaced by anything.

+To define the DEBUG symbol
+through a command-line option, you add the following line to your command -D DEBUG either in the gcc command  when you include this compiler option, the DEBUG symbol is defined throughout your application, just as though you had included a #define DEBUG line at the beginning

+Using preprocessor directives, you can have two different versions of your application.
+In the example we gave, we’re gearing up for two versions: a debug version and a release version.
+To tell the compiler which version to build, we then modify the command-line options by either removing or adding the -D DEBUG line.
+The -D option works either with or without a space after the D. Thus, you can either use -DDEBUG or -D DEBUG.
+They both do the same thing